SuaveIO/suave/_includes/content.md

 ### The WebPart

-A web part is a thing that executes on a HttpContext, asynchronously, maybe executing on the request.
+A web part is a thing that acts on a HttpContext, the web part could fail by returning `None` or succeed and produce a new HttpContext

 {% highlight fsharp %}
-type WebPart = HttpContext -> Async<unit> option
+type WebPart = HttpContext -> HttpContext option
 {% endhighlight %}

 ### The ErrorHandler

-An error handler takes the exception, a programmer-provided message, a request (that failed) and returns an asynchronous workflow for the handling of the error.
+An error handler takes the exception, a programmer-provided message, a request (that failed) and returns a web part for the handling of the error.

 {% highlight fsharp %}
-type ErrorHandler = Exception -> String -> HttpContext -> Async<unit>
+type ErrorHandler = Exception -> String -> HttpContext -> HttpContext
 {% endhighlight %}